Sigel, Chippewa County, Wisconsin

 Sigel is a town in Chippewa County in the U.S. state of Wisconsin.
-The population was 1,044 at the 2010 census, up from 825 at the 2000 census.
+The population was 1,132 at the 2020 census, up from 1,044 at the 2010 census.

 History

-The area that became Sigel was first surveyed in the fall of 1848 by crews working for the U.S. government.
-In September 1849 another crew marked all the section corners of the eastern half of Sigel, walking the woods and swamps on foot, measuring with chain and compass.
-When done, the deputy surveyor filed this general description:
+The outlines of the 6-mile squares that would become the Town of Sigel were first surveyed in the fall of 1848 by crews working for the U.S. government.
+In September 1849 another crew marked all the section corners of that square, walking the woods and swamps on foot, measuring with chain and compass.
+When done, the deputy surveyor filed this general description of the six-mile square that covers eastern Sigel:

 The Surface in this Township is generally level and a fair proportion good fertile soil.
 It is well watered by numerous small Streams, none of which, however, afford any water power.
 A large part of the township is well timbered with Birch, Ash, Elm, Lind, Sugar, Oak, Ironwood and Some Pine.

 For a surveyor's description of the six mile square that includes the west half of Sigel, see Lafayette.

 The town was founded on January 3, 1863, presumably named after Franz Sigel, a colonel in the Union Army during the American Civil War.